A Short History of Theatre Ancaster

 In the spring of 1997, Theatre Ancaster became a separate entity.
 We are incorporated as a non-profit community theatre with federal charitable organization status.
 Our stated purpose as a community theatre is

-*To present excellent quality live musical theatre and related attractions
+*To present excellent quality live music and theatre events and related attractions

 *To organize support for such events